Bragg's Additivity Rule and Core and Bond model studied by real-time TDDFT electronic stopping simulations: the case of water vapor: Results and discussion

 For O$_2$ the discrepancies between rt-TDDFT results and { experimental data} are due to the basis set effect discussed above, which induces a red-shift in the rt-TDDFT curve.
 For H$_2$, in that energy region the ZF approximation is probably valid, but there is an obvious discrepancy between different sets of experimental data.
 SRIM follows one set, which runs slightly above rt-TDDFT calculations, and this may contribute to the underestimation.

 It should also be noticed that, in the region of the Bragg peak, stopping powers for protons and $\alpha$-particles in water and organic materials in the vapor phase are often larger than in the liquid or solid state by up to 5-10\%.
-The phase effect in $S_e$ is considered to be due largely to changes in electronic excitation levels across the phase transition \citep{Thwaites1992}.
-Therefore, simulations at a lower number density would be required to assess the influence of density effects on the discrepancies between rt-TDDFT and SRIM in the CAB contributions.
+The phase effect in $S_e$ is considered to be due largely to changes in electronic excitation levels across the phase transition \citep{Thwaites1992}. {For liquid water and water vapor, the difference arises from the presence or absence of hydrogen bonds between the water molecules.
+In practice, by scaling up the size of the box from liquid water, the O$\cdots$H distances become larger than 4 \AA{}, well longer than the typical 1.8--2.6 \AA, so that hydrogen-bonding interactions are negligible.
+Therefore, we argue that the vapor state is very well-represented in the current approach and we consider that the error associated to using such density is negligible.
+To substantiate this assertion, we have run tests at a lower density, and observed no significant differences.}

 Interestingly, for both rt-TDDFT calculations and SRIM, the magnitude of the bond contributions reported in Table~\ref{tb1} follows the order: $S_e[\text{O=O}]>S_e[\text{H-O}]>S_e[\text{H-H}]>S_e[\text{O-O}]$.
 Notice that $S_e[\text{O-O}]$ is not provided by SRIM, though.
 This order is consistent with that of the average bond energies for these bonds \citep{luo2007}.
 For example, the O-O bond strength is 142 kJ/mol and its average rt-TDDFT $S_e$ value is quite small, at $5.1\times\mathrm{10^{-15}eVcm^2/bond}$.
 In contrast, the bond energy of the O=O double bond, the strongest one in the table, is 494 kJ/mol, which correlates with a larger contribution to stopping power, i.e. $19.24\times\mathrm{10^{-15}eVcm^2/bond}$ according to rt-TDDFT simulations.
 This correlation suggests that the bond contribution to the electronic stopping power is proportional to chemical bond strength, which is reasonable as stopping is known to increase with electronic density.
 This observation is consistent with more elaborate addition schemes in which the stopping of the compound depends on the number of valence electrons \citep{Sigmund2018}.